byterubpay/byterub-site/_posts/2015-03-09-byterub-missive-for-the-week-of-2015-03-09.md

 Ja, and its not in a manner that can be exploited, because we wont have your spend key, and even if we try to change the JavaScript we still wouldn't have your spend key.

-Ok so pretty much since we last did external projects there's a newcomer on the scene that's kinda exciting: xmr.to.
-And that's why today we have Krongle and binaryFate who are both from xmr.to, they're part of the team.
+Ok so pretty much since we last did external projects there's a newcomer on the scene that's kinda exciting: btr.to.
+And that's why today we have Krongle and binaryFate who are both from btr.to, they're part of the team.

-So to start off why don't you guys tell us a little bit about what xmr.to is, either of you?
+So to start off why don't you guys tell us a little bit about what btr.to is, either of you?

 #### Krongle